 Comparison with assumptions in prior work.
-Most prior works on theoretical regression assume that the data comes from a Gaussian or Gaussian-like distribution.
-Specifically, Tripuraneni et al. (2021a); Dobriban & Wager (2018); Mel & Ganguli (2021); Belkin et al. (2020); Mei & Montanari (2021); Huang et al. (2022); Xu & Hsu (2019); Tripuraneni et al. (2021b) assume that $x \sim \mathcal{N}(0, \Sigma)$.
+Most prior work assumes that the data comes from a Gaussian or Gaussian-like distribution.
+Specifically, (Tripuraneni et al., 2021a; Dobriban & Wager, 2018; Mel & Ganguli, 2021; Belkin et al., 2020; Mei & Montanari, 2021; Huang et al., 2022; Xu & Hsu, 2019; Tripuraneni et al., 2021b) assume that $x \sim \mathcal{N}(0, \Sigma)$.
 Most real data cannot be modeled as Gaussian data.
 Another common assumption is that $x = \Sigma^{1/2} z$ where the coordinates of z are independent, centered, and have a variance of 1.
 This setting is a little bit more general than the previous setting.
 The independence of data is still a limiting assumption that prevents it from modeling real-life data well.
 In addition, as the dimension increases, due to the (Lyapunov's) central limit theorem, the data's higher moments tend towards those of a Gaussian distribution again.
 This makes this assumption nearly as limiting as the first one.
-Papers with this (or very similar) assumption include Wu & Xu (2020); Bartlett et al. (2020); Hastie et al. (2022); Cheng & Montanari (2022).
+Papers with this (or very similar) assumption include (Wu & Xu, 2020; Bartlett et al., 2020; Hastie et al., 2022; Cheng & Montanari, 2022).
 These papers have many important and seminal results and provide the foundation for our study.

-We provide results on test error in a very different low-rank setting inspired by real-life data, and drop many restrictive assumptions.
+In conclusion, we provide results on test error in a very different low-rank setting inspired by real-life data, and drop many restrictive assumptions.
 A small number of papers (Huang et al., 2022; Xu & Hsu, 2019; Sonthalia & Nadakuditi, 2023) that do assume a low-rank structure.
 However, the first two further assume that the data is low-rank Gaussian, while the third only provides results for one-dimensional data.